open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 progress to that version.

-Specifically, the user would define an OperatorPolicy similar to Story 1, but specify an `endingCSV` other than "Any", and set `requireLatestVersion: true`.
+Specifically, the user would define an OperatorPolicy similar to Story 1, but specify an `endingCSV` other than "Any", and set `latestVersionNecessary: true`.
 Then, the policy will become non-compliant when an update is available, to draw attention to the situation.
 After the user updates the `endingCSV`, the operator is updated and the policy can become compliant.